sinhprous/sinhprous.github.io/_posts/2020-11-12-uncertainty-in-deep-neural-network.markdown

 ![figure]({{"/asset/2020-11-12-uncertainty-in-deep-neural-network/var.jpg"|absolute_url}})

 This Monte Carlo estimatation is referred as MC dropout by the author.
+From these calculated moments, we can derive the uncertain level by calculating the variance of the NN's outputs.

 From pratical point of view, in test time, we just <b>keep the dropout enabled</b>, and perform T stochastic forward passes through the network.
 To obtain the final prediction we just average the results, and to obtain the model uncertainty we just <em>calculate sample variance of these results</em>.
 Some good tutorial/code examples for MC dropout can be found at here https://github.com/valyome/Neural-Networks-with-MC-Dropout and here https://github.com/xuwd11/Dropout_Tutorial_in_PyTorch.

 Example result for regression problem:

 ![figure]({{"/asset/2020-11-12-uncertainty-in-deep-neural-network/mcdo_out.jpg"|absolute_url}})

+It's exactly our expectation: the model not only provides a point estimate of the output, but also a variance estimation for the output.
+In the figure (c), the right side of the dashed line is the out-of-distribution data area, the left side is the area of training data; we can see that: the more far away from the training data the example is, the larger the variance (uncertainty) of the output of NN for this example is.

 - MC Batchnorm